-When visiting, the Petrified Forest National Park, folks are enamored by the beauty and uniqueness of the petrified wood.
-It has been that way for centuries, since the first explorers came through the area, the first routes were blazed through the region in the mid-1800s, and up until today.
-Travelers have long carried off pieces as keepsakes, and in the past, wagons and trucks were filled to the brim, and hauled away to be sold.
+When visiting, the Petrified Forest National Park in Arizona, folks are enamored by the beauty and uniqueness of the petrified wood.
+It has been that way for centuries since the first explorers came through the area, the first routes were blazed through the region in the mid-1800s, and up until today.
+Travelers have long carried off pieces as keepsakes, and in the past, wagons and trucks were filled to the brim and hauled away to be sold.

 But, since the time the Petrified Forest became a National Monument, it has been illegal to remove any specimens of petrified wood from the park.
 Today, theft of petrified wood can result in a fine.
 But, does that stop people from removing a piece of history from the park?
 No!